ronichester/SL-animals-DVS-slayer/README.md

-# SL-animals-DVS training with SLAYER
+# SL-animals-DVS training with SLAYER (improved)
 This repository contains a SLAYER (Spiking Layer Error Reassignment in Time) implementation on the SL-Animals-DVS dataset using Pytorch and the SLAYER package software.
+The first results reported in this repository were an initial atempt to reproduce the published results.
+Additionally, improvements were made to the original implementation, optimizing the input data and the spiking neural network in order to enhance the gesture recognition performance.
+Details of the techniques applied can be found in the following [conference paper](https://ieeexplore.ieee.org/document/10506133), published in LASCAS 2024.

 **A BRIEF INTRODUCTION:**
 SLAYER is an offline training method that directly trains a Spiking Neural Network (SNN).